ideologysec/alfred-vagrant-workflow/README.md

 ## Usage
 #### List Vagrant environments
-To list all existing Vagrant environments, use keyword `vagrant`.
+To list all existing Vagrant environments, use keyword `vg`.
+(modified from original, since I got tired of typing `vagrant`.)

 #### Filtering list
 You can filter the list by `machine name`,`environment path` or `machine id`.